Arina29/Transport-Optimization/README.md

 # Transport-Optimization

 #Problem 1
 Given the timetables of trolleybus arrival, there is  an algorithm to optimize the traffic from station Ștefan cel Mare to station Circul.
-And also we can visualize the result.
+You can visualize the result.
 Finally the maximum interval between two trolleybuses became twice smaller than in the initial case.

 #Problem 2